rhysseddon/Vision-Furniture-MS4-Project/README.md

 Vision Furniture is an e-commerce store selling stylish vintage furniture, where people can shop for furniture from the comfort of their own home.
-The website is entirely fictional and was created for my fourth milestone project for a software development course I am undertaking at the code institute.
+The website is entirely fictional and was created for my fourth milestone project for a software development course I am undertaking at the Code Institute.

 # User Stories

 ### New User

-As a new user of the site a want to be able to:
+As a new user of the site I want to be able to:
 1. Browse all products – to gain some inspiration on what to buy.
 2. Sort order of products – to find the cheapest or most expensive products.
 3. Find products that go in a particular room.